-- The guaranteed package (GP) structure consists of a basic salary plus benefits set within an appropriate band above and below the appropriate market median - Market positioning is reviewed during the annual pay review to ensure that outliers, either above or below the target-market-position ranges, are addressed, taking performance, budget and approved mandates into account - We benchmark our salaries using information provided by RemChannel and other market surveys that are available in the jurisdictions within which we operate.
-Where possible, positions in the organisation are matched to comparable positions in the RemChannel database, in both the National Circle and Mining Circle - Job matches are determined based on both qualitative and quantitative factors, ie job details/descriptions and the applicable grading of the role.
-Where specific position matches are not possible, job family matches are used as a proxy - In addition to using data from the RemChannel market survey, we also subscribe to the Mercer Global Mining Executive survey as well as other niche market surveys that are available from time to time - We acknowledge that retention of key critical skills, especially in the levels below the Group Exco and their direct reports, remains a challenge.
+Guaranteed pay The guaranteed package (GP) structure consists of a basic salary plus benefits set Aims to attract, within an appropriate band above and below the appropriate market median retain motivated, Market positioning is reviewed during the annual pay review to ensure that outliers, and reward either above or below the target-market-position ranges, are addressed, taking high-calibre performance, budget and approved mandates into account individuals who We benchmark our salaries using information provided by RemChannel and other have the skills, market surveys that are available in the jurisdictions within which we operate.
+Where ambition, and possible, positions in the organisation are matched to comparable positions in the talent to establish RemChannel database, in both the National Circle and Mining Circle a high- Job matches are determined based on both qualitative and quantitative factors, ie job performance details/descriptions and the applicable grading of the role.
+Where specific position culture that matches are not possible, job family matches are used as a proxy delivers on its In addition to using data from the RemChannel market survey, we also subscribe to the promises to all Mercer Global Mining Executive survey as well as other niche market surveys that are stakeholders available from time to time • We acknowledge that retention of key critical skills, especially in the levels below the Group Exco and their direct reports, remains a challenge.
 We are paying much closer attention to the levels of pay to this critical layer of management and will ensure that these employees are paid in line with the market to mitigate the potential loss of skills.
-Employees who are top performers and are paid below the desired market position will be adjusted over time.

-Rewards sustainable performance achieved within risk appetite
+Short-term incentives Rewards sustainable performance achieved within risk appetite be adjusted over time.